 This report presents a preliminary stock assessment for Indian Ocean swordfish using a spatially disaggregated, sex-explicit, and age-structured model.
-It represents an update and revision of the 2017 assessment model with newly available information, including updated reginal longline CPUE indices and length composition data.
-There are no fundamental changes in the structure of the assessment model compared to the previous assessment (Fu 2017), with the revisions mostly concerning the adoption of a revised fleet structure to account for potential difference in fishery selectivities.
-A basic model was configured to assess the model performance and diagnostics.
-A range of sensitivity models were explored to assess the impact of key data sets and model assumptions.
-The final model options involved running a combination of parameter and assumption options related to the stock-recruitment steepness, recruitment variability, growth, and weighting on the length composition data.
-The final estimates of stock status are based on a model grid of 24 models, incorporated uncertainty estimates from both within and across the model ensemble.
+It represents an update and revision of the 2020 assessment model with newly available information, including updated reginal longline CPUE indices and length composition data.
+There is no fundamental change in the structure of the assessment model compared to the previous assessment except for the revision made to the JPLL selectivity assumption (regionally specific selectivity was estimated instead of a common, shared selectivity).
+Accordingly, a 'revised' model was configured to assess the model performance and diagnostics, with a range of sensitivity explored to assess the impact of model assumptions.
+The final model options involved running a combination of parameter and assumption options related to the CPUE configuration, stock-recruitment steepness, recruitment variability, growth, and weighting on the length composition data.
+The final estimates of stock status are based on a model assemble of 47 models (excluding one model with problematic selectivity estimates), incorporated uncertainty estimates from both within and across the model ensemble.
+The model ensemble further expanded the previous model grid by including as additional uncertainty axis related to the alternative CPUE options (e.g., replacing the recent UJPLL/UPOR/UZAF indices with UTWLL/UIND indices).

 The overall stock status estimates obtained from the range of model options do not differ substantially from the previous assessment.
-Considering the quantified uncertainty, spawning stock biomass in 2018 was estimated to be 42% of the unfished levels and 170% of the level that can support MSY (SSB2018/SSBMSY = 1.75).
-With high likelihood, current fishing mortality was estimated to be lower than FMSY (F2018/FMSY = 0.6).
-The stock is considered not to be overfished and is not subject to overfishing in 2018.
+Considering the quantified uncertainty, spawning stock biomass in 2021 was estimated to be 34% of the unfished levels and 170% of the level that can support MSY (SSB2021/SSBMSY = 1.39).
+With high likelihood, current fishing mortality was estimated to be lower than FMSY (F2021/FMSY = 0.6).
+The stock is considered not to be overfished and is not subject to overfishing in 2021.
 The retrospective analysis provided some confidence on the robustness of the model with respect to recent data, yet the uncertainly on levels of most recent recruitment may undermine the predictive capabilities of the model.
 Annual catches since the 1990s have been within the range of the estimated MSY and the current catch level is projected to be sustainable over the longer term.